GAIA-X4PLC-AAD/ontology-management-base/README.md

         "@type": "general:Link"
       }
   ```
   This is obviously not conform since the mandatory files `url` and `type` of `LinkShape` are missing.
-This bug will be fixed in the future.
+This [bug](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-frontend/-/issues/41) will be fixed in the future.
+  > Feel free to contribute to the wizard to fix this or other issues in the gitlab repositories [backend](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-api) or [frontend](https://gitlab.eclipse.org/eclipse/xfsc/self-description-tooling/sd-creation-wizard-frontend).